OctopusDeploy/docs/docs/deployments/patterns/deployment-process-as-code.md

 1. Make the changes on your branch.
 1. In your build pipeline, push the changes to the correct space like `MySpace-rocksville`, creating the space if it doesn't exist already.
 1. Test your changes in your space.
-1. When you are happy the changes are safe to share, merge the `feature-rocksville` branch into `master` allowing those changes to flow through to the `MySpace-master` space.
+1. When you are happy the changes are safe to share, merge the `feature-rocksville` branch into `main` allowing those changes to flow through to the `MySpace-main` space.
 1. Clean up by deleting the `feature-rocksville` space.

 #### Blessed branch approach

 In this approach you will be pushing configuration changes from **one specific branch** into Octopus.
-Using the example of git, you should only push changes from the `master` branch into Octopus, and use [Channels](/docs/releases/channels/index.md) to safely introduce changes to your process and variables.
+Using the example of git, you should only push changes from the `main` (default) branch into Octopus, and use [Channels](/docs/releases/channels/index.md) to safely introduce changes to your process and variables.

 The general process should look something like this, tailored to your situation:

 1. Create a channel to match your branch, with package version rules to enforce the integrity of the release process. _You can create channels manually, or automatically as part of your build pipeline if that suits._
 1. Make the changes on your branch, making sure to scope your changes to your channel to avoid interrupting deployments from other branches. _You can scope each step, action and variable value to a specific channel for isolation._
 1. Get a peer to review your configuration change on your branch.
-1. Merge your configuration change to the `master` branch so your changes are actually pushed into Octopus.
+1. Merge your configuration change to the `main` branch so your changes are actually pushed into Octopus.
 1. Test your change by deploying releases through your channel.

     a.
-If you are unhappy with your change, fix it in your branch, get a peer to review your new commits, merge the new commits to `master`, and repeat your testing.
+If you are unhappy with your change, fix it in your branch, get a peer to review your new commits, merge the new commits to `main`, and repeat your testing.
 1. When you are happy the changes are safe to share:

     a.
 Remove the channel scoping from your changes in your branch.
     b.
 Get a peer to review this final change.
     c.
-Merge your changes to the `master` branch.
+Merge your changes to the `main` branch.
     d.
-Test your brand new deployment through the `master` branch and your main channel.
+Test your brand new deployment through the `main` branch and your main channel.
     e.
 If something goes wrong, you can revert the single commit, isolating your changes back to your channel.

 :::hint